INDAPlus21/eliasfl-chess-gui/README.md

 A playable chess game with gui.
 [INDAPlus21/eliased-chess](https://github.com/INDAPlus21/eliased-chess) is used as the underlying chess library.
 Utilizing the game engine [Piston](https://www.piston.rs/) for Rust.
 Made by Elias Floreteng during the KTH DD1337 Programming course.

+> Disclaimer!
+The chess functionality depens on the underlying library which may not cover all features of chess.
+Go to [INDAPlus21/eliased-chess](https://github.com/INDAPlus21/eliased-chess) for more information.

 ## How to use (two options)

 - Download the [self-extracting installer](https://github.com/INDAPlus21/eliasfl-chess-gui/releases/latest/download/eliasfl-chess-gui-installer.exe) for Windows and run the executable (can also be found under [releases](https://github.com/INDAPlus21/eliasfl-chess-gui/releases)).